Metacognitive-Strategy Training in Sub-Acute Stroke

 - Primary Outcome Measures

-Canadian Occupational Performance Measure (COPM) Change in baseline to follow-up (12 weeks after post-intervention assessment) The COPM is a semi-structured interview guide for establishing a subject's activity performance levels within self-care, leisure, and productivity.
-The subject will set a minimum of 5 activity goals, providing a self-rating of 1-10 for level of performance and satisfaction with performance on each.
-An average score across goals for performance and satisfaction will be used in analysis
+Name Time Method Canadian Occupational Performance Measure (COPM) Change in baseline to follow-up average performance score (12 weeks after post-intervention assessment) The COPM is a semi-structured interview guide for establishing a subject's activity performance levels within self-care, leisure, and productivity.
+The subject will set a minimum of 5 activity goals, providing a self-rating of 1-10 for level of performance.
+A higher score indicates a better outcome.
+An average self-rating score across all 5 activity goals for performance will be used in analysis

 Performance Quality Rating Scale (PQRS) Change in baseline to follow-up (12 weeks after post-intervention assessment) The PQRS is an observational, objective method of scoring subject activity performance of goals set via the COPM.
 A blind, trained rater external to the research study team will view video recordings of each subject performing goals.
 Each goal is rated on a scale of 1 (no activity criteria were met) to 10 (all activity criteria were met).
 The final score used in the analysis will be an average of all 5 goals.